Pratibha Dhanorkar

 Pratibha Suresh (Balubhau) Dhanorkar is an Indian politician from Maharashtra and a member of the Indian National Congress.
 She was elected as a member of the Legislative Assembly of Maharashtra from Warora.

 Dhanorkar is the Indian National Congress candidate contesting from the Chandrapur Lok Sabha constituency in the 2024 general elections.

+Dhanorkar took part in Opposition protests during the 2026 Budget Session of the Lok Sabha, during which members entered the vale and displayed placards and surrounded the front benches, including the area of the Prime Minister’s seat, and proceedings were subsequently adjourned.